+to the tinte metion of annual 4l NIVA/

-in the integration of care reporting system across the NW continue to provide expertise to
+in the integration of care 6.
+4 5 4 reporting system across the NW continue to provide expertise to

 provided across the Since the first via the regional maternity support mitigate risk.

 North West.
 NWAS Ockenden midwifery team is systems.
-This investigations initigato fiola
+This investigations

 Board Report, a under review meeting provides in a timely

-New retential Cl maternity NWAS with a manner and
+New potential SI maternity NWAS with a manner and

-New potential SI dashboard has The new SOP for dedicated support staff
+incidents are presented dashboard has The new SOP for dedicated support staff

-incidents are presented been developed and dealing with HSIB agenda item to included in
+and reviewed weekly at been developed and dealing with HSIB agenda item to included in

-and reviewed weekly at a reporting platform now includes a provide updates such
+our Review of Serious a reporting platform now includes a provide updates such

-our Review of Serious within Datix allows clear mapping of and raise safety processes.
+within Datix allows clear mapping of and raise safety processes.

 Events (ROSE).
-These identification of all key safety concerns. p.0000000
+These identification of all key safety concerns. processes.

-reviews provide themes / areas for recommendations All national
+reviews provide themes / areas for recommendations concerns.
+All national

-assurance that risk focus.
-Now the for the trust.
-HSIB reports
+assurance that risk • for the trust.

-scoring is appropriate, Consultant Midwife These will be are addressed
+scoring is appropriate, focus.
+Now the HSIB reports

+and that investigations, Consultant Midwife These will be are addressed

-and that investigations, recommendations and is in post, key presented at internally,
+recommendations and is in post, key presented at internally,

-assurance reporting Clinical SMT for ensuring any
+actions take place in a assurance reporting Clinical SMT for ensuring any

-actions take place in a will be determined action. actions or
+timely manner and by the will be determined action. actions or

-timely manner and by the appropriate level of to embed maternity safety
+appropriate level of to embed maternity safety

 manager or advanced assurance in the concerns

 clinician.
 Completed formal governance raised and

 reports (after processes. addressed.

-commissioner review) • • • • • • • •
+commissioner review) •

+,

 are forwarded to the

+appropriate organisations

-appropriate organisations involved, providing
+involved, providing

 opportunities for shared

 learning.
 NWAS new

 Datix-IQ platform has a

 dedicated maternity

 module to host all

 investigations and

 incidents.
 Key

 relationships have been

 built with the regional

 Healthcare Safety

 Investigation Branch

 (HSIB) team to support

 collaborative and timely

 approaches to supporting

 their investigation

 process.
 A revised

 internal protocol has

 been developed to

 ensure Executive

 oversight of all final HSIB

 reports, with a new

 internal review